 I had forgotten that people have actually convinced themselves that they have a personal relationship with...nothing.
 I forgot the perpetual state of fear that so many believers live with: fear of losing the great unseen, fear of a vengeful extortionist, fear of the pain of being human.
 These same people have purposefully applied blinders to their minds eye so that they can use the epithet of mystery when confronted with the many, many, many facets of religions and superstitions that make absolutely no sense and that are obvious flaws in the continuity of the stories.
 These well-meaning believers have found some way to consider stories of obvious mental illness to be holy, divine messages or interventions..?
 I could go on.

-I sometimes forget ALL of that and move through my life happily, using reason and love and kindness in my interactions, and with deliberate awareness of things that make no sense.
+I sometimes forget ALL of that and move through my life happily, using reason and love and kindness and integrity in my interactions, and with deliberate awareness of things that make no sense.
 I see the gorgeous, huge, ever-changing sky and feel a tremendous sense of awe with our atmosphere.

 I react to the changes of the season with an understanding of axial tilt and position of the earth and moon in relation to our sun.
 I learn continually about new and exciting fields of scientific research...and I forget all of the superstition.